neondatabase/website/content/docs/reference/neon-cli.md

 ---
 title: Neon CLI
-subtitle: Use the Neon CLI to manage Neon projects directly from your terminal
+subtitle: Use the Neon CLI to manage Neon directly from the terminal
 enableTableOfContents: true
 ---

 The Neon CLI is a command-line interface that lets you manage Neon directly from the terminal.
-This documentation references all commands and options available in the CLI.
+This documentation references all commands and options available in the Neon CLI.

 For installation instructions, see [Neon CLI — Install and connect](/docs/reference/cli-install).